nhist/eosc/PROXY_ACCOUNT.md

       --buy-ram string       The amount of EOS to spend to buy RAM for the new account (at current EOS/RAM market price) --buy-ram-kbytes int   The amount of RAM kibibytes (KiB) to purchase for the new account.
 Defaults to 8 KiB. (default 8)
   -h, --help                 help for newaccount
-      --setpriv              Make this account a privileged account (reserved to the 'eosio' system account) --stake-cpu string     Amount of EOS to stake for CPU bandwidth (required) --stake-net string     Amount of EOS to stake for Network bandwidth (required) --transfer             Transfer voting power and right to unstake EOS to receiver
+      --setpriv              Make this account a privileged account (reserved to the 'zswhq' system account) --stake-cpu string     Amount of EOS to stake for CPU bandwidth (required) --stake-net string     Amount of EOS to stake for Network bandwidth (required) --transfer             Transfer voting power and right to unstake EOS to receiver